dacur/hello-rails/README.md

 This is a minimal Ruby on Rails app containerized with Docker and deployed to AWS ECS Fargate using Terraform.
 A GitHub Actions workflow builds and deploys the app automatically whenever code is pushed to `main`.

-**⚠️ NOTE:** Before starting, be sure you understand what this code is doing because **you WILL incur AWS charges**! 💰
+**NOTE:** Before starting, be sure you understand what this code is doing because **you WILL incur AWS charges**! 💰

 Always run `./destroy.sh` when you are finished, and log into your AWS account to double-check that everything is cleaned up.

-🚨 This project is provided **as-is, with no warranty or responsibility** for any AWS costs or resource usage you may incur. 🚨
+This project is provided 🚨 **as-is, with no warranty or responsibility** 🚨 for any AWS costs or resource usage you may incur.

 ---